maximus-lee-678/server-auto-utils/README.rst

   2. Set up OAuth consent to upload items on behalf of a human user
   3. Use impersonation via domain wide delegation

-As such, the backup section only applies to legacy service accounts.
+| As such, the backup section only applies to legacy service accounts.
 Google is a fickle one...
-If you wish to continue without backing up, set all ["instances"]["instance_details"]["backup"]["do"] keys to false.
+| If you wish to continue without backing up to the cloud, set service_account_json_name to null in env.json.
+|
 About
 -----
 | A few years ago, I heard of a `way <https://blogs.oracle.com/developers/post/how-to-set-up-and-run-a-really-powerful-free-minecraft-server-in-the-cloud>`_ to host a powerful Minecraft server on Oracle Cloud for free.